Nanofabricated tips for device-based scanning tunneling microscopy

-Having established that smart tips are fully compatible with STM, we now would like to discuss the possibilities that this novel platform brings, with some examples highlighted in Fig.~\ref{fig:figure3}.
-We emphasize that the fabrication recipes allow for a precise control of the tip shape and achieve atomic resolution, which differentiates it from earlier work that relies on cleaving the chip~\cite{Flohr2012,Siahaan,gurevich2000a}.
-These recipes also allow for easy integration of any standard cleanroom procedure without impeding the STM performance.
-One example is microwave and millimeter wave engineering with coplanar waveguides.
-There is currently significant research interest in this area, especially with respect to single spin magnetic resonances~\cite{Baumann417}, which would benefit substantially if the tip itself were high-frequency compatible.
-Our smart tip platform allows to directly include coplanar waveguides on the chip, as is shown in Fig.~\ref{fig:figure3}(c), opening the way for spin resonance experiments or investigations of non-trivial excitations in solids.
+We have thus established the functionality of smart tips and that they are fully compatible with existing (commercial) STM systems.
+We have tested their performance and demonstrated that common tip preparation techniques such as voltage pulses and mechanical annealing can be applied to improve the tip quality in situ, which is an important aspect when using STM.
+For the remainder of this paper, we will discuss applications of these tips.

-A particularly exciting application is to create a chip that protrudes into two electrically isolated tips, and we will develop here novel theory to interpret results from such measurements.
-Recent theoretical advances showed that STM using two tips, or double-tip STM, is a powerful tool that could finally allow STM measurements to probe spatial electron correlations and the single electron Green's function.
-Settnes et al.~\cite{settnesPRL,settnesPRB} developed methods to compute the single electron Green's function of graphene in a double-tip setup, leading to real and reciprocal space conductance maps and thereby revealing scattering information beyond the reach of single-tip STM.
-Given the long inelastic mean free path of graphene, these conductance maps should show conductance anisotropies in pristine graphene and quantum interference effects around defects.
+We would like to highlight some ways of how smart tips can, in the future, contribute to challenges in condensed matter physics and beyond, with an example shown in Fig.~\ref{fig:figure3}.
+Such applications beyond standard tips are possible as the fabrication recipes allow for a precise control of the tip shape while achieving atomic resolution, which differentiates it from earlier work that relies on cleaving the chip~\cite{Flohr2012,Siahaan,gurevich2000a}.
+A first example is to guide photons close to the apex of the tip.
+This can be done for microwave, millimeter and THz waves with coplanar waveguides.
+There is currently significant research interest in this area~\cite{Baumann417,Donati,paul2017control, THz1, Thz2}, especially with respect to single spin magnetic resonances, charge dynamics, and (shot) noise measurements on the atomic scale.
+It is however challenging to control the exact microwave radiation power at the junction and to concentrate the power to the area of interest.
+This can be solved if the tip itself becomes high-frequency compatible.
+Our smart tip platform allows to directly include coplanar waveguides on the chip, as depicted in Fig.~\ref{fig:figure3}(c).
+This opens a way for improved spin resonance experiments.